Hike through some of the prettiest forest in New Jersey to a glacial lake 1,000 feet above the surrounding area.

 (The Appalachian Trail bears left here, and also leads to Sunfish Pond – and is the return route)

 Cross a bridge.
 There are some nice water cascades here.

 1.9 – Pass Holly Springs trail on the left.

 Keep an eye out for the GREEN markers which can be sometimes hard to spot.
 They will also indicate several times to cross Dunnfield Creek.

-3.3 – The trail starts to turn west, away from the creek.
-Cross through an area than can be quite wet.
+3.3 – The trail starts to turn away from the creek.
+Cross through an area that can be quite wet.

 3.7 – The trail starts heading uphill, a little steeply and over some rock slabs, as it nears the pond.

-4.1 – Sunfish Pond.
-The Dunnfield Creek Trail comes to an open area with a plaque.
-Walk towards the pond (north/right) to find a place to take a break.
+4.1 – The Dunnfield Creek Trail comes to an open area with a plaque.
+Walk towards Sunfish Pond (north/right) to find a place to take a break.

-6.4 – Continue AT.
-Holly Springs (RED) and Beulahland (YELLOW) cross the AT.
+6.4 – Continue following Appalachian Trail (WHITE).
+[Holly Springs (RED) and Beulahland (YELLOW) cross the trail].

 Hiked: 5/9/11.
 Trail Blog: “Dunnfield Creek – Sunfish Pond – AT”